Package pygeodesy :: Module formy

 • radius - Mean earth radius (meter), datum (Datum) or ellipsoid (Ellipsoid, Ellipsoid2 or a_f2Tuple).

-• adjust_limit_wrap - Optional keyword arguments for function equirectangular4.
+• adjust_limit_wrap - Optionally, keyword arguments for function equirectangular4.

 Returns: